Home Articles FAQ Site Map

 Note that corporations and LLCs cannot claim exemptions.
 Some incomes and assets are protected from most creditors.
 However, certain types of debts can reach and take otherwise exempt assets, for example, delinquent child support, alimony, and federal tax debts.

 Some examples of exemptions include unemployment benefits, most types of pensions, retirement plan assets or payments, child support payments, Supplemental Security Income (SSI), veterans benefits, temporary assistance for needy families, certain types of community property assets, disability income, and fixed dollar amounts as mandated by state and federal laws.
 If your judgment debtor is represented by what is called a "social security disability advocate", then it is highly unlikely that you will find easy success enforcing a judgment.
+401Ks are off limits to creditors unless clear cut fraud is proven in court.

 Disability benefits are largely exempt from execution for all but child support payments.
 If a beneficiary receives State disability, they can choose to receive their benefits on an EDD Debit Card that allows them the convenience of accessing their benefits without ever putting them in a bank account.
 For all practical purposes, that means the funds are unavailable to you.